lmc-eu/spirit-design-system/CONTRIBUTING.md

 ##### Type

-Must be one of the following:
+MUST be one of the following:

 - **Chore**: Changes to our CI configuration files and scripts (examples: CircleCI, SauceLabs) or changes that affect build system
 - **Deps**: Changes to dependencies